WHOLEFOOD OMEGA-3 FATTY ACID SUPPLEMENT

 Lumiere provides your horse with an herbivore-friendly source of essential alpha-linolenic acid (omega-3), plus digestive support for horses on hay or grain rations.
-ALA is essential for the moderation of pro-inflammatory prostaglandins, which are found in abundance in grain-based feeds and oils.
-Lumiere’s flax is stabilised to prevent oxidation of beneficial fatty acids.
+ALA is essential for the moderation of pro-inflammatory prostaglandins, which are found in abundance in grain-based feeds and oils, including oats, barley, corn, canola, sunflower and coconut.

 Does my horse require ALA supplementation?